spaziutempu/advice-generator-app/README.md

 ### What I learned & What's next

-- How to reuse fetch
+- How to re-use fetch

 ```js
 fetch("https://api.adviceslip.com/advice").then((res) => res.json());
 ```

-- need to deep dive into API;
+- need to deep dive into API to be good with;

 ## Author